top of page

 In reality, no one knows exactly when Jesus was born, and general consensus agrees that he was likely born in the springtime.

-I was taught in UConn that Jesus was born in the year 4 B.C.E...which means that the Son of God would have been 4 or 5 years old during the Gregorian Year Zero.
+I was taught in university that Jesus was born in the year 4 B.C.E...which means that this Son of God (or prophet if you are Muslim) would have been 4 or 5 years old during the Gregorian Year Zero.

 In Medieval Europe, Christmas was a party festival led by a figure of revelry known as the Lord of Misrule.